danturu/directwave/README.md

 end
 ```

-Most of the time you are going to want to use DirectWave together with an ORM.
+Time after time you can use DirectWave together with an ORM.
-It is quite simple to mount uploaders on columns in your model, so you can
+It is quite simple to mount uploaders on columns in your model,
-simply assign files and get going:
+so in fact you can assign files and get going:

 ## ActiveRecord